 Interferon gamma release assay test (IGRA test)

-The interferon gamma release assay (IGRA) test is a blood test used to see whether a person has been exposed to the tuberculosis (TB) bacteria.
+The interferon gamma release assay (IGRA) test is a blood test used to see whether a person has tuberculosis (TB) infection.

 Download